-In order to strengthen our team and our impact in this challenging and demanding R&D, we foresee to hire 2 postdoctoral researchers (2 x 2 years), based at IJClab and at LPNHE, both located in Paris region, to work jointly and strongly interacting with UZH on sensor design using dedicated semiconductor simulation software, to actively take part to characterization measurements and to optimize signal analysis algorithms.
+In order to strengthen our team and our impact in this challenging and demanding R&D, we foresee to hire 1 PhD student for 3 years (01/10/2026 - 30/09/2029), based at IJCLab and co-supervised between IJCLab and LPNHE, both located in Paris region, to work jointly and strongly interacting with UZH on sensor design using dedicated semiconductor simulation software, to actively take part to characterization measurements and to optimize signal analysis algorithms.
+Research activities will include data analysis of test bench and test beam data, as well GEANT4 simulated data dedicated to processes of interest in Hadronics and HEP physics exploiting novel LGADs.